 Remote work has produced an influx of 1099 independent contractors, and the IRS updated its rules in 2022 to ensure everyone pays their fair share of taxes.
 As a result of the new rules, many more people will get a Venmo 1099 in 2024.
 This was originally to be implemented in January 2023, but there was pushback from the industry, and the IRS postponed the implementation date to 2024.

-Starting on January 1, 2022, payment processors like Paypal and Venmo will expand their reporting guidelines to comply with the new regulations.
+So, starting on January 31, 2024, payment processors like Paypal and Venmo will expand their reporting guidelines to comply with the new regulations.
 So, should you expect a Venmo 1099 next year?
 Read this article to find out.

 New IRS Guidelines for Venmo 1099 Forms

 Prior to 2023, Venmo only had to send 1099-K forms to users who received $20,000 or more AND made more than 200 transactions.
 If a seller didn’t meet both of these requirements, they probably didn’t receive a 1099-K from from Venmo.